nclettiere/Quester/README.md

 # Quester
 Quest manager for UE4 based projects.
 Specially made for *Project: Moolight* Game.

-### !!-> PRE-ALPHA: This program is currently on development and it lacks of many features.
+### This program is currently on development and it lacks of many features.
 You will experience bugs/crashes and other weird things.

 Preview of the quest graph editor
 ![Preview of the graph editor](https://github.com/Noriaki-Kakyoin/Quester/blob/master/readme_img.png)